-Guidance note

-The Commission regards the points listed above as central (not exhaustive) in any agreement for the provision of company administration services.
+The Commission regards the points listed above as central (not exhaustive) in any agreement for the provision of foundations services.

 6. Competence and effective management

-A CSP should, through its staff:
+An FSP should, through its staff:

-understand and comply with its contractual and other legal obligations, identify and act in each client company's best interests and avoid or deal properly with any conflict of interest between clients or client companies or between itself and a client or a client company, ensure that any person for whom it arranges to act as a director of a client company is fit and proper to do so (within the meaning of paragraph 3(2)(a) to (g) of Schedule 1 to the Law), keep the affairs of clients and client companies confidential except where disclosure of information is required or permitted by an applicable law or by guidance published by the Commission, or authorised by the person(s) to whom the duty of confidentiality is owed, keep the funds of each client company separate from each other and from the CSP's own funds.
+- understand and comply with its statutory, contractual and other legal obligations, - identify, avoid or deal properly with any conflict of interest, - ensure that any person who it arranges to act as a foundation official is fit and proper to do so (within the meaning of paragraph 3(2)(a) to (g) of Schedule 1 to the Law), - keep the affairs of clients confidential except where disclosure of information is required or permitted by an applicable law or by guidance published by the Commission, or authorised by the person(s) to whom the duty of confidentiality is owed, - keep the funds of each foundation separate from each other and from the FSP's own funds, - keep and preserve (so far as appropriate for the FSP's retainer and for at least as long as required by any applicable law) appropriate records including proceedings at council meetings, accounting records, registers, records of material communications with clients and others,

-keep and preserve (so far as appropriate for the CSP's retainer and for at least as long as required by any applicable law) appropriate records including accounting records, company registers, records of material communications with clients, client companies and others and of proceedings at company meetings, prepare and file returns and accounts as required by any applicable law, unless the agreement with the client provides that the client or client company will do so, comply with the requirements of The Criminal Justice (Proceeds of Crime)(Financial Services Businesses)(Bailiwick of Guernsey) Regulations, 2007 and of the Handbook, as amended from time to time, record, investigate and, as appropriate, act on complaints, satisfy the "four-eyes" criterion, and record and monitor compliance with the Law and this Code.
+- maintain records as required by section 22 of the Foundations (Guernsey) Law, 2012, where providing a registered office for a Guernsey foundation prepare and file forms, documents and accounts as required by any applicable law, unless the agreement with the client provides that the client will do so, - comply with the requirements of The Criminal Justice (Proceeds of Crime)(Financial Services Businesses)(Bailiwick of Guernsey) Regulations, 2007 and of the Handbook, as amended from time to time, - record, investigate and, as appropriate, act on complaints, - satisfy the "four-eyes" criterion (save where they are the holder of a personal fiduciary licence resident in Guernsey), - record and monitor compliance with the Law and this Code.